kiliango/Python-pathfinder-GUI/README.md

 # Python-pathfinder-GUI
 A pathfinding visualizer in python with a user interface made using pygame.
+For now, you can visualize 2 algos:
+-A star
+-Dijkstra

 # Description